ABC-iRobotics/irob-saf/README.md

     echo "source ~/catkin_ws/devel/setup.bash" >> ~/.bashrc
     source ~/.bashrc

-### Matlab

-If you plan to use the framework in Matlab (some nodes of [irob_vision_support](https://github.com/ABC-iRobotics/irob-saf/tree/master/irob_vision_support) is runs in Matlab actually), you should generate the Matlab environment for the custom [irob_msgs](https://github.com/ABC-iRobotics/irob-saf/tree/master/irob_msgs) mesage types.

-#### Matlab custom message generation

-Install add-on "Robotics System Toolbox Interface for ROS Custom Messages" (use sudo matlab, elsehow nothing will happen).

-Relaunch Matlab in non-sudo mode, then type in Matlab console:

-    folderpath = fullfile('catkin_ws','src', 'irob-saf')
-    rosgenmsg(folderpath)

-Then follow the instructions suggested by rosgenmsg (savepath works only in sudo mode).
-For a more detailed guide see [https://www.mathworks.com/help/robotics/ug/create-custom-messages-from-ros-package.html]().

 *And nothing left but to say congratulations, you have succesfully installed the `irob-saf` framework!*

+The package `irob_vision_support` uses some additional dependencies.
+If some dependecies are missing during build or run, please see the `README` in the package `irob_vision_support`.

 ## Usage